Frequently Asked Questions

 This is the question we get asked most frequently!
 Yes, it does take time to reach paradise!
 If you’re coming from the west coast of the U.S., it’s 12 hours direct from LA.
 If you’re coming from the East Coast of the U.S., then add another 6 hour flight across the country to that.
 From Europe, it takes anywhere from 24 to 30 hours depending which direction around earth you fly.
 If you’re travelling economy, we highly recommend splitting your journey with an overnight stay mid-way so you can get horizontal for a night’s sleep.
 We speak from experience!
 So yep, it’s a ways, but it’s SO worth it!
 Which is why we suggest spending a reasonable amount of time once you’re here.
 Remember that because we’re the first country to see the sun every day, you’ll be travelling forward in time when you come to New Zealand, no matter where you come from!
 Flights from the U.S. cross the international dateline, so if you leave L.A on Saturday night, you will arrive in New Zealand Monday morning.
 You basically lose a day.
 However, you gain it back again when you return, so you can leave New Zealand on a Sunday night, and arrive back in L.A Sunday morning, ready for work Monday.
 Easy!
 Booking with Us

 Technically, New Zealand is small.
 About the size of Oregon!
-What most people don’t realize is that our roads are not straight, like U.S. highways.
+What most people don’t realize is that our roads are not straight and easy driving, like U.S. highways.
 We have narrow, winding roads that make travel quite slow, and amazing vistas that have you stopping a lot for photo opportunities.
 So trying to see the whole country in a few days, so you can squeeze Australia in too is definitely not recommended.
 Most people complain that they didn’t spend enough time here, so take as much time as you can, and spend it all in New Zealand.
 Next time, do the same for Aussie, as that country is almost as big as the U.S.

 Our seasons are opposite to North America and Europe.
 Summer is December – February.
 We live outdoors in the summer, for the sun, surf, and sand!
 Temperatures range from 20 – 30C (68 – 86F).
 Summer is our busiest tourist season, so we recommend travelling off peak season if you don’t want crowds.
 Autumn is March – May.
 It’s still a great time to get outside and enjoy hiking, biking, and kayaking.
 The autumn colours are gorgeous and a lot of the crowds have subsided.
 We love travelling in Autumn.
 Temps range from 7 – 20C (45 – 70F).
 Winter is June – August.
 Snow covers the mountains in the South Island and in the central North Island.
 If you’re into winter sports, come on down.
 In parts of the North Island it’s warm enough to travel in jeans and a t-shirt, just make sure you have warmer layers.
 Temps range from 0 – 15C (34 – 60F).
 Spring: September – November.
 New life is bursting everywhere.
 Snows are melting so waterfalls are everywhere.
 It’s an inspiring and beautiful time to visit.
 Temps range from 4 – 18C (40 – 65F).